-What You Should Do - Step By Step Advice
+What You Should Do – Step by Step Advice

-If you or a loved one has been harmed by a defective product, we recommend taking the following steps:
+However, if you or a loved one has been harmed by a defective product, we recommend taking the following steps:

 - Get medical help – Seek immediate emergency medical attention.
 Your life could be at risk.
 An official medical record of your injury can also help support your claim against the company that manufactured the defective product.

 - Immediately take the product out of commission; stop using it and turn it off.

 - Call the police – Notify your local police if you believe your injury occurred due to products being tampered with in any way.
 Other people's lives could be at risk.

 - Save the product – Your physical defective product could turn out to be a crucial piece of evidence in a legal case against the company that manufactured the product.

 - Contact us – The Law Offices of Stuart L. Plotnick, LLC can help you every step of the way.

 As your attorney, we can help you pursue all legal avenues in your defective product case.
 Responsibility for a defective product can potentially involve every party in the chain of distribution, including the manufacturer, the distributor, the marketer, the wholesaler and even the retail store where the product was sold.